fengxia41103/myblog/content/slides/wss/wss.md

       <dt>Solution store</dt>
       is the <a href="https://jujucharms.com/store">Juju charm store</a>
       or a Lenovo version of it.
-The idea is to host charm models (as a store) that are specifict to Lenovo and those developed by Lenov partners.
+The idea is to be app store that are specifict to charm models
+      developed by Lenovo and Lenov partners.

       <p>
+        User can order either solution (pre-defined group of charm models, eg. ThinkAgile) or individual
-        User can order & configure their orders using store GUI.
+        available model (HW & SW), and can configure their orders using store GUI.
 The output is saved into a **order manifest** format that can be used as BOM.
       </p>
       <dd>